 Contact a Kentucky Foreclosure Defense Lawyer with O’Bryan Law Offices

 The O’Bryan Law Offices team of experienced foreclosure attorneys has been helping homeowners throughout Kentucky, and Indiana navigate through the complicated legal process of pre-foreclosures and foreclosures.
 If you receive a notice of default, it’s not too late to take action.
 Our attorneys will explain your legal options to avoid foreclosure, like bankruptcy.
-While considering bankruptcy can be scary, it can often help homeowners work through their financial struggles and see the light at the end of the tunnel.
+Considering bankruptcy can be scary.
+But it often helps homeowners work through their financial struggles and see the light at the end of the tunnel.

 Don’t face a pre-foreclosure alone.
 Schedule a free consultation with a foreclosure attorney at the O’Bryan Law Offices today by calling 502-400-4020.